sujith-eag/sujith-library/docs/tools/git2.md

 ### A. Forking a Repository

-Forking creates a personal copy of someone else's repository under your own account.
+On the GitHub website, go to the original (upstream) repository and click the **"Fork"** button.
+This creates a personal copy of the repository under your own account.

 ### B. Cloning Your Fork to Your Local Machine